 The application for a Polish sole proprietorship must include certain information about the individual: the name of the business, the address and the field of activity.
 Individuals must also register for VAT in Poland

 .
 However, in certain cases in which the yearly incomes do not exceed a specific value, sole proprietors don’t necessarily need a VAT number.
 The name of the sole proprietorship includes the name and the surname of the individual and must be different from other business names.

-Managing a sole proprietorship in Poland
+How is a sole proprietorship managed?

 The sole proprietor may grant power of attorneys to third persons, however, he or she remains the only legal person allowed to manage the sole proprietorship.
 He or she is fully liable for debts and the liability is unlimited.
 A sole proprietor can hire employees in Poland

 , however, the individual must hand all the accounting issues and prepare the annual financial statements.

 Individuals operating a sole proprietorship in Poland must pay personal income tax.
 There are two taxation options for sole proprietorship in Poland:

 - a progressive tax rate: 18% if the annual income is under 85,000 PLN and 32% if the annual income exceeds that amount;

 The Polish sole proprietorship has certain advantages including low costs for opening and running the business and the easiness with which it can be established or dissolved.
 Nevertheless, despite the attractiveness of the low incorporation costs and the fact that the management is not complicated, investors should always consider the fact that their liability for the debts and obligations of the business is unlimited.
 In this sense, the sole trader is the riskiest business form that can be incorporated in Poland.
 Similar levels of unlimited liability can also be found in the case of the general partnership or in the limited partnership for the individual who acts as the general partner (the one entrusted with the management of the partnership who is also liable for the business activities).
 Understanding the level of liability is an important step when deciding to open a company in Poland.